pure-data/externals-howto/README.rst

 The simple counter of the previous chapter can easily be extended to more complexity.
-It might be quite useful to be able to reset the counter to an initial value, to set upper and lower boundaries and to control the step-width.
-Each overrun should send a “bang”-Message to a second outlet and reset the counter to the initial value.
+It might be quite useful to be able to reset the counter to an initial value, to set upper and lower boundaries and to control the step width.
+Each overrun should send a “bang” message to a second outlet and reset the counter to the initial value.

 extended data space